 Competitiveness of Management Fee and Total Expense Ratio.
 The Board considered the fund's management fee and total expense ratio compared to "mapped groups" of competitive funds and classes created for the purpose of facilitating the Trustees' competitive analysis of management fees and total expenses.
 Fidelity creates "mapped groups" by combining similar Lipper investment objective categories that have comparable investment mandates.
-For this purpose, all sector focused equity variable annuity funds are grouped in the same mapped group.
 Combining Lipper investment objective categories aids the Board's management fee and total expense ratio comparisons by broadening the competitive group used for comparison.